ProstoyVadila/cli_archiver/README.md

-# Simple file archiver
+# A simple file archiver
-It can pack and unpack files with shannon-fano algo
+It can pack and unpack files with shannon-fano algo.
+Based on Nikolay Tuzov youtube lessons.

 ## Usage
 ```bash